-- 1. all statically allocated variables - 2. constants that reside in memory
+- □ all statically allocated variables

+- □ constants that reside in memory

-- 3. heap variables - 4. the stack, which holds parameters, return addresses, stack variables, etc.
+- heap variables

+- □ the stack, which holds parameters, return addresses, stack variables, and such

-Although operations with data in the default data segment are more efficient (i.e., generate less code and run faster) than those with data that may be in any segment, almost all operations work equally well on data outside the default data segment.
+Operations with data in the default data segment are more efficient; that is, these operations generate less code and run faster than those with data that can be in any segment.
+Almost all operations work equally well on data outside the default data segment.

-The segmented data space includes the entire B 20 address space, including the default data segment.
-Data outside the default data segment can be referenced using ADS (segmented address) variables, VARS and CONSTS parameters, and segmented ORIGIN variables.
-See the appropriate chapters in this Manual for a discussion of these Pascal features.
+The segmented data space includes the entire address space, including the default data segment.
+Data outside the default data segment can be referenced using FAR and ADS

+(segmented address) variables, VARS and CONSTS parameters, and segmented ORIGIN variables.
+Refer to the appropriate sections in this manual for a discussion of these Pascal features.